pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 Two vertices will have the same numeric result if and only if they are in the same weakly connected component.

+Note that we do not use a client-id here, since this is in fact just a GET with a body, so it is automatically idempotent.

 One sends a body like this:

 ```